solana-labs/solana/docs/src/proposals/simple-payment-and-state-verification.md

 #### Proof of Stake Distribution

-Once presented with the transaction merkle and optimistic confirmation proofs above, a client can verify a transaction `T` was optimistially confirmed in a block with bank hash `B`.
+Once presented with the transaction merkle and optimistic confirmation proofs above, a client can verify a transaction `T` was optimistically confirmed in a block with bank hash `B`.
 The last missing piece is how to verify that the votes in the optimistic proofs above actually constitute the valid `T` percentage of the stake necessay to uphold the safety guarantees of